patrickmarabeas/Sticky-Navigation/README.md

 jQuery plugin for sticky header or navigation

-For somethign new, I went down the Twitter Bootstrap path and changed how the user calls/defines the plugin.
+For something new, I went down the Twitter Bootstrap path and changed how the user calls/defines the plugin.
 Rather than calling the plugin specifically the user simply needs to add a data attribute to the body tag stating the element they want to make sticky.

 	<body data-stickynavtarget="#navigation_area">